-When we started training one of my puppers, he would stare at you until you had the appropriate amount of treats in your hand before doing a “command.”
-We literally had to keep adding one at a time until he found the amount acceptable.– Glaxy (Reddit User)
+When we started training one of my shibas, he would stare at you until you had the appropriate amount of treats in your hand before doing a “command.”
+We literally kept adding one at a time until he found the amount acceptable.– Glaxy (Reddit User)

 But when deciding which dog breed to bring home, you shouldn’t be asking if Shiba Inus are smart enough for you.
 The truth is that all dogs are intelligent enough to provide most people with their needs.

 Unless you need a dog for special tasks, such as police work, search and rescue or specialized hunting, any dog will fit the bill.
 Instead, you should be asking yourself if the Shiba Inu’s personality and temperament fits yours.